andyhorn/simple_routes/README.md

       path: const UserDetailsRoute().goPath,
       builder: (context, state) => UserDetailsScreen(
         // Notice how this child route requires the same data as its parent.
-        // We can easily re-use the data class and factory.
+        // We can easily re-use the data class and factory constructor.
-        userId: const UserRouteDataFactory().fromState(state).userId,
+        userId: UserRouteData.fromState(state).userId,
       ),
     ),
   ],
 ),
 ```

-**Note**: Routes that are children of a `DataRoute` must also be a `DataRoute`, even if they don't require any data, themselves.
-In cases like these, you can re-use the parent's data class and factory.
+**Note**: Routes that are children of a `DataRoute` must also be a `DataRoute`, even if they don't require any data themselves.
+In cases like these, you can re-use the parent's data class and factory constructor.

 However, if they require their own data, the data class must also provide the data necessary for the parent route(s).